15-17 June 2021, RotorTech Expo, Brisbane

-The conference will run over two days during October 15-16 as part of ROTORTECH 2020 at the Brisbane showgrounds.
+The conference will run over two days during ROTORTECH 2020 at the Royal International Convention Centre.
 Registration is free.

 Day 1 of the conference will be examine current and future applications of Remotely Piloted Aircraft Systems (RPAS) in fire and emergency management.
 It is a tailored event developed for government agencies and industry and will focus on case studies of fire and police applications of drone technology and will explore challenges and opportunities.

 The format of the event will be conference presentations and panel discussions.
 Invited speakers include Chief Remote Pilots from State Police and Fire agencies, CASA and key industry technology developers.